 Related: Dog eating grass and coughing (Here’s why)

-How to Handle Dog Eating Grass and Being Sick
+How to Handle a Dog Eating Grass and Being Sick

 If your dog eats grass occasionally and throws up once in a while, it may not require urgent medical attention.